 First, you’ll want to check the coupler or kingpin for fatigue, any damage, cracks, or missing parts before you start hauling.
 Then, test the lock mechanism for complete and correct latching to ensure that the trailer doesn’t become unhooked once in motion.

-For ball type couplers, make sure the coupler and ball size match.
-If you are using a bumper hitch type coupler, it is recommended to put a bolt or similar device through the latch mechanism when hitching the trailer for your safety.
+For ball type couplers, you’ll want to make sure the coupler and ball size match.
+And, if you are using a bumper hitch type coupler, Everlite recommends you put a bolt or similar device through the latch mechanism when hitching the trailer for your safety.